 In 2017, ACWWA further diversified its portfolio by investing in two pooled investment trust funds designed for local governments, Colotrust (Colorado Local Government Liquid Asset Trust) and CSAFE (Colorado Surplus Asset Fund Trust).
-The change in investment vehicles is expected to increase investment income by \$205 thousand over estimated 2017 revenue, and reflects an increase of \$243 thousand from the 2017 budget.
+The change in investment vehicles, combined with rising interest rates, caused 2018 estimated investment income to exceed budget by \$385 thousand.
+In 2019 ACWWA expects to draw down its reserves to pay for necessary capital improvements and is budgeting for a decrease of \$205 thousand over 2018 forecast revenue.